milvus-io/milvus-docs/site/en/userGuide/bulk_insert.md

 ### 1. Upload data files

-You can use either MinIO or local hard disk for storage in Milvus.
+You can use either MinIO or the local hard disk for storage in Milvus.

 <div class="alert note">
-Using local hard disk for storage is only available in Milvus Standalone.
+Using the local hard disk for storage is only available in Milvus Standalone.
 </div>

 - To use MinIO for storage, upload data files to the bucket defined by `minio.bucketName` in the `milvus.yml` configuration file .

-- For local storage, copy the data files into a directory of local disk.
+- For local storage, copy the data files into a directory of the local disk.

 ### 2. Insert entities

 To facilitate data import from files, Milvus offers a bulk-insert API in various flavors.
 In PyMilvus, you can use the [`do_bulk_insert()`](https://milvus.io/api-reference/pymilvus/v2.2.2/Utility/do_bulk_insert().md) method.
-As to the Java SDK, you can use the [`bulkInsert`](https://milvus.io/api-reference/java/v2.2.3/BulkInsert/bulkInsert().md) method.
+As to the Java SDK, use the [`bulkInsert`](https://milvus.io/api-reference/java/v2.2.3/BulkInsert/bulkInsert().md) method.

-In this method, you need to set the name of the target collection (**collection_name**) and the list of files [prepared in the previous step](#Prepare-the-data-file) (**files**).
-Optionally, you can specify the name of a specific partition (**partition_name**) in the target collection so that Milvus imports the data from the files listed only into this partition.
+In this method, you need to set the name of the target collection as **collection_name** and the list of files [prepared in the previous step](#Prepare-the-data-file) as **files**.
+Optionally, you can specify the name of a specific partition as **partition_name** in the target collection so that Milvus imports the data from the files listed only into this partition.

 - For a row-based JSON file, parameter **files** should be a one-member list containing the path to the JSON file.